ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 using(String templateName)
 ```

 Refers to a template Job to be used as the basis for this job.
-These are loaded before any configure blocks or DSL commands.
+These are loaded before any configure blocks or DSL
+commands.
 Template Jobs are just standard Jenkins Jobs which are used for their underlying config.xml.
-When they are changed, the seed job will attempt to re-run, which has the side-effect of cascading changes of the template the jobs generated from it.
+When they are
+changed, the seed job will attempt to re-run, which has the side-effect of cascading changes of the template the jobs
+generated from it.

+The template name is treated as absolute to the Jenkins root by default, but the seed job can be configured to interpret
+names relative to the seed job. (since 1.24)

 ## Description
 ```groovy